rsesek/mailpopbox/README.md

 catch-all delivery server for an MX domain.
 All messages that it receives are deposited into a single mailbox, which can then be accessed using the POP3 protocol.

+## TLS Support

+TLS is recommended in production environments.
+To facilitate live-reloading of certificates, you can send a running instance SIGHUP.

 ## RFCs

 This server implements the following RFCs: